-But he would be obliged to await the 28th day of August, just less than two months after his attestation, before his draft's embarkation on the vessel for passage to...overseas service...in the United Kingdom.
+But he and his fellow recruits had been obliged to await the 28th day of August, forty-eight days after their attestation, before their draft's embarkation on the vessel for passage to... overseas service...in the United Kingdom.

 (Right above: Some sixteen years previously - as of 1899 when 'Sicilian' was launched - the vessel had served as a troop-ship and transport carrying men, animals and equipment to South Africa for use during the Second Boer War.
 During the Great War she was apparently to be requisitioned as a troopship on only one occasion: in October of 1914 she had been a vessel of the armada was to transport the (1st) Canadian Division overseas to the United Kingdom.
 She otherwise continued to work commercially between Great Britain and Canada for her owners, the Allan Line and later Canadian Pacific, at times carrying soldiery if and when her schedule allowed.)